Centre de formation des journalistes: Undergraduate level

-The CFJ's W school also delivers a "Sciences, communication and journalism" program in partnership with Sorbonne University since 2020.
+The CFJ's W school also delivers a "Sciences and journalism" program in partnership with Sorbonne University since 2020.

 The CFJ and the W school have academic partnerships with the French business schools and Grande École HEC Paris, EM Lyon Business School and EDHEC Business School and the University of Paris 1 Pantheon-Sorbonne.

 Accreditation

-The Paris Journalist Training Center is accredited by the National Joint Commission for the Employment of Journalists (CPNEJ).
+The CFJ is accredited by the Commission paritaire nationale de l'emploi des journalistes (in English : the National Joint Commission for the Employment of Journalists).
+The CFJ diploma is jointly approved and awarded by the French Ministry of Higher Education.
+It is also registered in the French Ministry of Employment's National Register of Professional Certifications (RNCP) at level 7 (Master's degree).